Charles Peter McColough: Assessments

 The consensus of various business and economic journalists is that McColough as CEO was a restless, energetic but amiable man who had little time for memos, letters and meetings that normally make up the routine of daily corporate life.
 Despite a well-off upbringing, McColough worked himself from an executive salesperson of Haloid to a chairman and CEO of Xerox.

 McColough's philosophy was always one of strong leadership by example.
 He explained once to Business Week that "a company is made not only by the quality of its products and services, but also by its people, especially its top people," and in doing so revealed the key to his business career.

 On May 2, 1968, McColough and his partner Joseph C. Wilson sent out a memo announcing the company intended to start an affirmative action program, making Xerox one of the first companies to do so.
 McColough and Xerox have been both praised and criticized for it.

 McColough started the PARC (Palo Alto Research Center), meant to operate something like AT&T's Bell Labs.
 PARC researchers developed pioneering commercial products in the field of personal computers—such as the Alto personal computer, GUI (graphical user interface), the WYSIWYG (What You See Is What You Get) editor, the first commercial mouse, Ethernet network architecture, OOP (object-oriented programming), PDL (Page Description Language), Internet protocols, and laser printing.
 But McColough and Xerox have been criticized for failing to take advantage of the opportunities PARC provided.

-"In spite of being a veritable cradle of innovation during the formative years of personal computing and the Internet, PARC rarely convinced Xerox to take its ideas from laboratory prototypes to commercially successful products," stated an article about PARC at the "Smart Computing in Plain English" Web site.
+"In spite of being a veritable cradle of innovation during the formative years of personal computing and the Internet, PARC rarely convinced Xerox to take its ideas from laboratory prototypes to commercially successful products," stated an article about PARC at the "Smart Computing in Plain English" Website.
 "Many of the products were taken up successfully by other companies."

 Death and legacy

-McColough died on December 13, 2006 after a long illness, according to his son Andrew McColough.
+McColough died on December 13, 2006, after a long illness, according to his son Andrew McColough.
 His funeral took place in Greenwich, Connecticut, and was highly covered by international media outlets.
 Among those who gave eulogies were Vernon Jordan, a longtime friend and colleague, and David T. Kearns, another longtime friend who took over the reins at Xerox after McColough retired.
 He was survived by his wife, three children, seven grandchildren, and a sister, Patricia McColough Wallace of Halifax, Nova Scotia.